Let’s start with why lead generation is important

-Most businesses find No.3 – maximising existing customer revenue – less challenging as they successfully manage to capitalise on most of the potential of their existing customers.
+Most businesses find number three – maximising existing customer revenue – less challenging as they can successfully capitalise on most of the potential of their existing customers.

 How many leads are required?

 Just how many leads are needed isn’t in itself always easy to quantify.
-This is because not all leads are equal; some are easier to close than others.
+Not all leads are equal; some are easier to close than others.
 A simple hierarchy of lead quality might be:

-- Referrals ? usually the best leads you can get.
-Your credibility has already been established, and often the referral is to someone that needs your service; i.e. the timing is right.
+- Referrals are usually the best leads you can get.
+Your credibility has already been established and often the referral is to someone that needs your service so the timing is right.

-- All other leads ? inbound, outbound, it doesn’t matter how they are generated.
-The most common issue is usually that you are simply not a good fit for each other.
+- All other leads that are not with your ideal target customers.
+Inbound, outbound, it doesn’t matter how they are generated, often you are simply not a good fit for each other.

-Leads that are a poor fit consume valuable resource, rarely convert and often don?t stay as customers if they do.
-They demotivate your team; sales lose faith in marketing and vice versa, and management lose faith with everyone.
+Leads that are a poor fit consume valuable resource, rarely convert and often don’t last as customers if they do.
+They demotivate your team; sales lose faith in marketing and vice versa, and management lose faith in everyone.

 Common mistakes in commissioning lead generation activity are:

-- Focussing too heavily on lead quantity (putting metrics in place that put undue pressure on marketing/lead generation to focus on short term numbers rather than long term strategy
+- Focusing too heavily on lead quantity – putting metrics in place that put undue pressure on marketing/lead generation to focus on short term numbers rather than long term strategy.

 Times have moved on.
-Too often, businesses? sales and marketing has fallen behind.
+Too often, businesses’ sales and marketing have fallen behind.

-There have been significant changes to business development for B2B businesses.
+There have been significant changes in business development for B2B businesses.

-Salespeople have to contend with ever more knowledgeable buyers.
-Equally, ways to reach B2B buyers have changed.
-That isn’t to say that traditional lead generation techniques – direct mail, exhibitions, telemarketing ? aren?t effective any more.
-They can be, but usually when used in a different way or more likely as part of an integrated marketing strategy.
+Salespeople have to contend with ever more knowledgeable buyers and ways to reach B2B buyers have changed.
+That isn’t to say that traditional lead generation techniques – direct mail, exhibitions, telemarketing – aren’t effective any more, they can be, but usually when used in a different way or more likely as part of an integrated marketing strategy.

-The days of sales persuasion are largely pass?.
-Modern B2B buyers are influenced; a subtle but significant difference.
+The days of sales persuasion are largely passed.
+Modern B2B buyers are engaged; a subtle but significant difference.

 Is it any wonder that B2B buyers have changed the way they identify and evaluate potential suppliers?

-And this is the crux of the failure of so many B2B lead generation campaigns.
+This is the crux of the failure of many B2B lead generation campaigns.

-But the biggest challenge is that actually, it?s often a far biggest task than is realised, or that people want to commit to.
+But the biggest challenge is it’s often a far bigger task than is realised, or that people want to commit to.

 The requirements of modern sales and marketing are such that you need a broad array of assets, content, lead generation and lead nurturing mechanisms.
-And you need a strategy set by someone who really understands modern buyers and what channels, tactics, technology and messages will engage them.
+You need a strategy set by someone who really understands modern buyers and what channels, tactics, technology and messages will engage them.

-The irony is that the very same people recognise that the success of their business is driven by striving to have the best across all other facets of their business; people, systems, process, customer service, product etc.
+The irony is that the same people recognise that the success of their business is driven by striving to have the best across all other facets of their business; people, systems, process, customer service, solutions etc.

 And it’s a self-perpetuating problem.
-Every failure to achieve ROI from lead generation decreases the commitment of the Directors to make the necessary investment – in time, commitment and budget – to break the cycle.
+Every failure to achieve ROI from lead generation decreases the willingness of the Directors to make the necessary investment – in time, commitment and budget – to break the cycle.

 The opportunities for growth are there in most markets.
 Some businesses are thriving.
 Others are falling behind.